nitramssirc/nightwatch/README.md

 # nightwatch
-I like watching videos to go to sleep to.
-This app allows me to organize and playback those videos the way I want them to.
+I like watching videos when I go to sleep.
+This app allows me to organize and playback those videos the way I want.